Updates to feeds in Merchant Center

 Files that have been edited can be reprocessed within the Merchant Center tool.
 If you choose to manually upload your feeds, you can submit files up to 4 GB in size.

 The changes coming to feeds are a direct result of feedback from retailers like you.
-As you use the updated feeds, we‘d like to hear your feedback.
-You can provide feedback directly in your Merchant Center account by clicking the 3-dot icon in the top-right corner of your account and selecting Report an error.
+As you use the updated feeds, we'd like to hear your feedback.
+You can provide feedback directly in your Merchant Center account by clicking the three-dot icon in the top right-hand corner of your account and selecting Report an error.